Apply to be a First Steps Kent Parent Leader!

 • Be a Kent County resident.

-• Access to reliable technology (e.g., computer, email, internet).
-Assistance may be available if needed.
+• Access to reliable technology (e.g., computer, email, and internet).
+Assistance may be available if needed or requested.

 What it looks like to be a RPRB Member:

-• Each member reviews all assigned proposals and submits scores and any questions about the proposals through an online score sheet.
+• Each member reviews all assigned proposals and submits initial scores and any questions about the proposals through an online score sheet.
 The number of proposals can vary depending on the year, in a typical year it takes about 40 hours to review and score all proposals.
-Deadline to submit online scores and feedback is May 30, 2025
+Deadline to submit online scores and feedback around June 1, 2026.

-• The full RPRB meets for 3-5 days (depending on the number of proposals) to discuss how all members scored each proposal.
+• The full RPRB meets for 3 days to discuss how all members scored each proposal.
 During these meetings, the RPRB comes to a decision about what proposal should be funded and how much they should receive.
-Meeting dates for 2025 RPRB: June 11-13.
+Meeting dates for 2026 RPRB: June 8-10.

 • Access to reliable technology (phone, email, computer, and internet) for communication and attending virtual meetings is needed for this position.
 First Steps Kent may be able to provide assistance in some situations.
 Please explain in your application if you wish to serve in this role but are unable to because you do not have access to technology.